macalinao/ian-website/posts/2017-12-08-why-eos-will-overtake-ethereum-in-high-performance-smart-contracts.md

 ## Ethereum has its place

 I believe Ethereum makes sense for things that do not require mainstream adoption and/or high TPS, i.e. as a "settlement layer".
 It is more decentralized than EOS and suited for things that need that.
+Casper, Plasma, and sharding are certainly very promising, but it will be a while before these are out.
+The performance of these solutions is currently unknown.
+I personally believe that delegating block production to elected nodes will have higher performance than any such system, but only time will tell.

-However, for things like social networks or real time matchmaking (think Uber or exchanges), I believe EOS will find significant traction.
+For things like social networks or real time matchmaking (think Uber or exchanges), I believe EOS will find significant traction due to its performance.
+DApp developers are already running into Ethereum performance bottlenecks, and it is pretty clear that the average user does not want to buy Ether to pay for gas.
+I believe the average web user-- arguably a large portion of the market for dApp users-- are willing to tradeoff decentralization for usabilty, and they probably care more about the blockchain being public and auditable rather than it being forgeable on any random laptop.

+If EOS can fulfill its promises before Ethereum can solve its scaling dilemma, EOS is likely to have a strong advantage in finding traction among common internet users, and thus overtake Ethereum in high performance smart contracts/dApps.

 [Read the EOS whitepaper here.](https://github.com/EOSIO/Documentation/blob/master/TechnicalWhitePaper.md)